neilk/HeartForth/README.md

 this curious property of being streams of keywords with some data mixed in.
 Just like a block of Emoji.
 Once I realized I could match hearts to stack operators I knew I was onto something.
-I originally tried implementing a new stack language in pure JavaScript, but recursion was hard, so I decided to base it on a Forth implementation instead.
+I originally tried implementing a new stack language in pure JavaScript, which was surprisingly easy to get started but surprisingly hard to do things like recursion well.
+So I decided to simply source-translate to an existing Forth implementation instead.

 ## Complete glossary